rust-lang/rust/0000-open-options.md

 written in cache, to speed up future file operations.

 Some operating systems allow you to completely bypass the copy of data to or from kernel space.
 This is generally a bad idea.
-Applications will have figure out and handle alignment restrictions themself, and implement manual caching.
-It is mostly useful for database applications that may have more knowledge obout their optimal caching behaviour than the os.
+Applications will have to figure out and handle alignment restrictions themselves, and implement manual caching.
+It is mostly useful for database applications that may have more knowledge about their optimal caching behaviour than the os.
 And it can have a use when reading many gigabytes of data (like a backup process), which may destroy the os cache for other processes.

 This is available on Windows with the flag `FILE_FLAG_NO_BUFFERING`, and on Linux and some variants of BSD with `O_DIRECT`.
 Making correct use of this mode